who-is-matt/kodi-controller-skill/README.md

 * Add ability to play a random movie
 * Add ability to play last watched video

-**Update:** Yes, this skill is still in development.
+**Update (July 2018):** Yes, this skill is still in development.
 I ran into issues with the Kodi API concerning searching for and playing specific videos, and then I had to set this aside for a while due to focus on other personal and professional projects.
 I hope to make some significant updates and improvements in the next couple of weeks, and to make sure the skill is updated for Python 3.4+.